Elsie Bowerman: Suffragette activism

 Whilst at Girton she became a committed suffragette, taking part in informal activism such as giving out Votes for Women to others and organising suffrage events for her peers.
 She once had Emmeline Pankhurst stay for a night when she gave a talk in nearby Cambridge.
 Despite being an active member of the WSPU, there is no record of Elsie taking part in militancy at this time.

 Elsie campaigned on behalf of the WSPU at the general election in 1910.
 She addressed an open-air meeting to an audience of 1000 in Hastings, alongside Evelyn Wharry and Victor Duval.

-Shortly after the 1910 general election, the suffragettes agreed to a truce from militancy in order to give The Conciliation Bill, a cross-party initiative to grant a limited form of women suffrage, the best chance of succeeding.
+Shortly after the 1910 general election, the suffragettes agreed to a truce from militancy to give The Conciliation Bill, a cross-party initiative to grant a limited form of women suffrage, the best chance of succeeding.
 This truce lasted till November 1910, when the Government announced it would allocate no more time to the Bill.
 In response, suffragettes marched on Parliamentary Square and clashed with police in an event known as Black Friday.
 Elsie's mother, Edith, who was also a member of the WSPU, took part in this event.
 She later told author Antonia Raeburn that ‘a nearby policeman [gave] her a blow on the head.
 ‘He caught me by the hair and flinging me aside said: ‘Die then!’
 I found afterwards that so much force had been used that my hairpins were bent double in my hair and my sealskin coat was torn to ribbons.’

 In 1914, Elsie was appointed the Eastbourne district organiser for the WSPU.